 Layer height and nozzle diameter are two closely related properties, as they both concern the dimensions of the extruded material.

-The taxonomic difference between layer height and nozzle diameter is that layer height is a user-determined print setting that can be changed using the 3D printer slicer software to control the thickness of each layer, while nozzle diameter is a fixed value that can only be changed by physically removing the nozzle and replacing it with a new one.
+The taxonomic difference between layer height and nozzle diameter is that layer height is a user-determined slicer setting that can be adjusted using the 3D printer slicer software to control the thickness of each layer, while nozzle diameter is a fixed value that can only be changed by physically removing the nozzle and replacing it with a new one.
 Importantly, nozzle diameter determines the minimum and maximum values for layer height and another user-determined print setting: extrusion width.

 The practical difference between layer height and nozzle diameter is that layer height principally affects the Z-axis, while nozzle diameter principally affects the X and Y axes, and the two parameters can be adjusted (almost) independently.
 A lower layer height allows for better Z-axis resolution; a smaller nozzle allows for better X-Y resolution.